***Always check the calendar for last minute changes before coming to the range.***

 Event Date(s):

-Sat, 04/20/2024 - 08:00 to 14:00
+Sat, 04/05/2025 - 08:00 to 14:00

 Event Type:

-Sat, 04/20/2024 - 09:00 to 16:00
+Sat, 04/05/2025 - 09:00 to 13:00

-Shotgun - American Skeet & Trap / Wounded Warrior Morale Day
+Shotgun - American Skeet and Trap

-Shotgun - American Skeet & Trap / Wounded Warrior Morale Day
+Shotgun - American Skeet and Trap

 The Standard Operating Procedures (SOP) for the shotgun range requires, at a minimum, 1 Officer-In-Charge (OIC) and 1 Range Safety Officer (RSO) supervising the skeet and American trap fields.
 This field opening arrangement is typical when shotgun ranges are open.
-The SOP requires a second RSO at the international trap (IT) field for it to open.
-This means 3 qualified range officials must be on-site to open all shotgun ranges simultaneously.
-As a result, the IT field is only open when there is club-member demand and 3 qualified range officials are available.

 On all shotgun ranges: